 Make a holiday shopping Google spreadsheet for gifting

 This is the single most important way to really get a hold of your finances and stay on track.
 It takes less than 5 minutes to make, and I make a list of the people I am buying for, links to possible gift ideas/gift guides, and a mark to check off when purchased.
 I personally love to use Google Sheets since you can access it right from your phone app.
 Too busy to buy?
 Those hyperlinks to ideas make it easier to shop on the fly!
 For an added help to your budget, aim to make small purchases every couple of weeks as you’re able.
 It will keep you from racking up recurring debt, and allow you to pay it off in smaller bites.
+Also be sure to budget your own usage timeline for beauty products so you aren’t adding everything to cart for yourself during sale periods.
+I created a budget model for you: all you have to do is plug in and save!

 Plan your shopping around seasonal sales/reward season

 I do this for the Sephora and Carbon38 sales, mainly so I can stock up on small gifts for others and also grab something for myself.
-You also followed suit this year at last week’s Sephora sale!
+You also followed suit this year at the last Sephora sale!
 I highly recommend stocking up on gift cards at a discount: you can give them, or use them to purchase and save without sales from the retailers you’re holiday shopping from.

 Look for other creative ways to save by downloading shopping apps with exclusive sales throughout the holiday season.
 For example, I post exclusive content to my LikeToKnowIt profile related to app-exclusive deals and sales.
 You’ll get instant updates on flash sales for stocking stuffers, and major items to gift in the upcoming month.
-It’s also an easy way to narrow down options for things you’re looking for: you can search things like “holiday dress” or “retinol serum” and find options and reviews by other creatives like me.
+It’s also an easy way to narrow down options for things you’re looking for: you can search for things like “holiday dress” or “retinol serum” and find options and reviews by other creatives like me.
 If you’re not an app person, use it for the holiday season, then get rid of it.
 It’s completely free and worth the extra work to download it and save some extra cash.

 Photography by Mari Uchida